argoproj-labs/hera/docs/user-guides/core-concepts.md

 ### DAG

 A DAG is composed of Tasks with dependencies to form an acyclic graph.
 The syntax in Hera is similar to Steps, but with the rshift convenience syntax for specifying simple Task dependencies.
-Read more at

 ```py
 from hera.workflows import DAG, Workflow, script